-Eight out of ten dogs over the age of three suffer from dental problems (American Veterinary Medical Association).
+Eight out of ten dogs over the age of three suffer from dental problems according to American Veterinary Medical Association.

 Even though it is completely preventable, according to the AVDC, periodontal disease is the most prevalent clinical disease pets suffer from.

 It’s a condition of the gingival tissue that happens because of an accumulation of plaque and calculus on the teeth, particularly below the line of the gum.
 Fortunately, it can be easily prevented with basic care and regular veterinary checkups.

 Dogs over three years old that have not had proper dental care may already be experiencing periodontal disease.
 Even though it may not seem like a huge problem at first, periodontal infections can lead to more serious health problems.

 If it’s not extremely advanced, periodontal disease in pets is completely reversible, so it’s important to know how to recognize it early.
 This disease has four stages, each of them showing different signs and demanding a different course of action.